Charles E W Bean, Diaries, AWM38 3DRL 606/17/1 - September - October 1915 - Part 3

 He sd: "No, they always dropped

-their rifles & held ap their hands
+their rifles & held up their hands

-for mercy." sometimes we gave
+for mercy."
+Sometimes we gave

 it & sometimes we didnt.